jolacdev/template-react-component-library/README.md

 >
 > If multiple rules apply, the highest release type is selected.

+> [!IMPORTANT]
+>
+> In order for `semantic-release` to push changes back to the repository, the target branch must not be protected against direct pushes.

 Once the pipeline completes, the latest release will be available in the NPM repository.

 <div align="right"><kbd><a href="#-table-of-contents">↑ Back to top ↑</a></kbd></div>